Star/Boom Boom: Production

 According to Biddu, he showed the film's producers various tracks, "including one surefire hit called 'Boom Boom'.
 To add to the pot, Nazia Hassan and her brother Zoheb were going to sing all the songs for the soundtrack.
 The record company was thrilled.
 They sensed a hit album on their hands, as the brother–sister duo was extremely popular with the masses."
 The album was produced before the film's Hindi screenplay had been written.

-The song "Nigahon Say Door" from the film, sung by Nazia and composed by Biddu, was not included in the album.
-Whereas "Khushi (Teri Hai Meri Khushi)" was included in the album, but was not featured in the film.
+The song "Nigahon Say Door" from the film, sung by Nazia and composed by Biddu, was not included in the Boom Boom album, whereas "Khushi (Teri Hai Meri Khushi)" was included in the album, but was not featured in the film.

 Reception

 India Today gave the album Star a positive review in 1982.
 They stated, "Now a brand new, smash hit album by the superstars of Disco Deewane!"
 They added, "If Disco Deewane set your pulse racing, then here's something that will blow your mind" and concluded "Star will make your heart go boom boom!
 Star will make you feel like ooee ooie!
 Star is like nothing you've heard before."
 The title track "Boom Boom" in particular was well received.

 Retrospectively, The Herald in 2006 called Boom Boom one of the duo's "great efforts" along with Disco Deewane, compared to later solo Zohaib Hassan albums such as Kismat (2006).
 In 2010, the Wired and Rolling Stone music critic Geeta Dayal, in a retrospective feature on South Asia's early disco and electronic dance music, described "Boom Boom" as one of the region's "epic synthesizer tracks" of the early 1980s.
 She noted that it has a resemblance to Donna Summer's "I Feel Love" (1977), but with a "galloping bassline"; she described Nazia Hassan as South Asia's Donna Summer and Biddu as the region's Giorgio Moroder.